yosuahalim/yosuahalim/README.md

 - ⚡ Fun fact: ...
 -->

-I am a fullstack software engineer from Bandung
+I am a Fullstack Software Engineer from Bandung

 - 🔭 Working on multiple frontend and backend project using React and Nodejs
 - 🌱 Learning design patterns in depth